AdobeDocs/experience-manager-65.en/help/assets/image-presets.md

    >[!NOTE]
    >
-   >* Static renditions appear in the top half of the the pane.
+   >* Static renditions appear in the top half ofthepane.
 Dynamic renditions appear in the lower half.
 With dynamic renditions only, you can use the URL to display the image.
 The **[!UICONTROL URL]** button only appears if you select a dynamic rendition.
 The **[!UICONTROL RESS]** button only appears if you select a responsive image preset.
    >
    >* The system shows numerous renditions when you select **[!UICONTROL Renditions]** in an asset's Detail view.
 You can increase the number of presets seen.
 See [Increasing the number of image presets that display](managing-image-presets.md#increasing-or-decreasing-the-number-of-image-presets-that-display).